jingyaogong/minimind/README_en.md

 * This is not only a full-stage open-source reproduction project for large language models, but also a tutorial oriented towards LLM introduction and practice.
 * We hope this project can provide a reproducible, understandable, and extensible starting point for more people, to share the joy of creation together and promote the progress of the broader AI community.

-> Note: This project is open-sourced under the Apache 2.0 license and is completely free; "2 hours" is estimated based on NVIDIA 3090 hardware (single GPU), and "3 CNY" refers to GPU server rental cost.
-See below for detailed specifications.
+> Note: This project is open-sourced under the Apache 2.0 license and is completely free.
+"2 hours" refers to the measured time to run `1 epoch` of the SFT stage on a single NVIDIA 3090, and "3 CNY" refers to the corresponding GPU rental cost for that duration.

 ---